VA Capitol Health Care Network

 The VA Capitol Health Care Network (VISN 5) was established in October 1995, and serves Veterans from economically and demographically diverse areas within Maryland, the District of Columbia, and portions of Virginia, West Virginia, and Pennsylvania.

-The Network includes VA Medical Centers located in Martinsburg, WV; Washington, DC; and Maryland.
-The VA Maryland Health Care System is comprised of the Baltimore VA Medical Center, the Perry Point VA Medical Center, and the Baltimore Rehabilitation and Extended Care Center.
-In addition, the Network also includes Community-Based Outpatient Clinics (CBOCs) in Cambridge, MD; Charlotte Hall, MD; Cumberland, MD; Fort Belvoir, VA; Fort Howard, MD; Fort Meade, MD; Franklin, WV; Frederick, MD; Glen Burnie, MD; Greenbelt, MD; Hagerstown, MD; Harrisonburg, VA; Loch Raven, MD; Pocomoke City, MD; Petersburg, WV, Suitland, MD; Washington, DC; and Winchester, VA.
+The network includes VA medical centers located in Beckley, Clarksburg, Huntington, and Martinsburg, WV; Washington, DC; and Maryland.
+The VA Maryland Health Care System is comprised of the Baltimore VA Medical Center, the Perry Point VA Medical Center, and Loch Raven VA Medical Center, which includes the Baltimore Rehabilitation and Extended Care Center.
+In addition, the network also includes 25 Community-Based Outpatient Clinics (CBOCs) in Braxton County, WV; Cambridge, MD; Charlotte Hall, MD; Charleston, VW; Cumberland, MD; Fort Belvoir, VA; Fort Meade, MD; Franklin, WV; Frederick, MD; Gallipolis, OH; Glen Burnie, MD; Hagerstown, MD; Greenbrier, WV; Harrisonburg, VA; Lenore, WV; Monongalia County, WV; Pocomoke City, MD; Petersburg, WV; Prestonburg, KY; Princeton, WV; Suitland, MD; Tucker County, WV; Washington, DC; Winchester, VA; and Wood County, WV.

-The region's Community-Based Outpatient Clinics are community-oriented health care facilities that enable the VA to make care more accessible in areas where many Veterans live, or in remote areas where other health care services are not available.
-Our outpatient clinics offer Veterans coordination of care by a primary care provider, physical examinations, general outpatient medical care, psychiatric screenings, and preventive health and education services.
-Demand for care is great in the cities and in the rural counties of West Virginia and Southern Maryland.
-As expected, the majority of Veterans using our services reside close to our facilities.
-The estimated Veteran population in our geographic service area is 765,000 Veterans, and during fiscal year 2012, we provided care to over 134,000 individual Veterans.
+The region's Community-Based Outpatient Clinics are health care facilities that enable the VA to make care more accessible in areas where many Veterans live, or in remote areas where other health care services are not available.
+Our outpatient clinics offer Veterans coordination of care by a primary care provider, physical examinations, general outpatient medical care, mental health screenings, women’s health, telehealth, and preventive health and education services.
+The estimated Veteran population in our geographic service area is 765,000 Veterans, and during fiscal year 2017, we provided care to over 182,000 individual Veterans who had 2,615,000 appointments.

-All staff within VISN 5 are committed to providing quality clinical care to Veterans, both on an inpatient and outpatient basis, with emphasis placed on outpatient primary care.
+All VISN 5 staff are committed to providing safe, high-quality clinical care to Veterans, both on an inpatient and outpatient basis.
 Through the dedicated efforts of our staff, the VISN had six of its clinical programs recognized by the Veterans Health Administration as "VA Clinical Programs of Excellence."
 These are:

 VISN 5 also has a Geriatric Research, Education and Clinical Center (GRECC) and a Mental Illness Research, Education and Clinical Center (MIRECC) located at the VA Maryland Health Care System.